 In compliance with Utah Code 17B-1-605, major capital improvements financed by general obligation bonds, capital grants, or interfund transfers shall use a capital projects fund budget unless the improvements financed are to be used for proprietary type activities.

-The County Council, in consultation with the District Director and the Board, may, in any budget year, give consideration to an appropriation from any fund balance to a reserve for capital projects for the purpose of financing future specific capital projects, including new construction, capital repairs, replacement, and maintenance under a formal long-range capital plan adopted by the County Council following a recommendation from the Board (17B-1-612).
+The Board, may, in any budget year, give consideration to an appropriation from any fund balance to a reserve for capital projects for the purpose of financing future specific capital projects, including new construction, capital repairs, replacement, and maintenance under a formal long-range capital plan adopted by the Board.

-Board Review and Recommendation: The District Director will provide opportunity for Board review, discuss, and recommend a tentative budget to the County Council, as the Governing Body, as outlined in Policy EL-7 Financial Planning and Budgeting.
+Board Review and Recommendation: The Manager or Board Chair will provide opportunity for Board review, discuss, and recommend a tentative budget.

-Budget Hearing: A public hearing on all tentatively adopted budgets will be held at the time and place established by the County Council during the meeting at which the tentative budget is adopted.
+Budget Hearing: A public hearing on all tentatively adopted budgets will be held at the time and place established by the Board during the meeting at which the tentative budget is adopted.
 Legal notice will be published on the District Website seven days in advance of the public hearing.
 The tentative budget will be made available for public inspection for at least seven days prior to the public hearing (17B-1-609).

-The District Director shall present the estimates of revenues and planned expenditures.
+The Manager shall present the estimates of revenues and planned expenditures.

-The County Council chair shall open the public hearing at which time all interested persons in attendance shall be given an opportunity to be heard on the estimates of revenues and expenditures or any item in the tentative budget of any fund (17B-1-610).
+The Board Chair shall open the public hearing at which time all interested persons in attendance shall be given an opportunity to be heard on the estimates of revenues and expenditures or any item in the tentative budget of any fund (17B-1-610).

-At the conclusion of the public hearing, the County Council may:
+At the conclusion of the public hearing, the Board may:

 Continue to review the tentative budget;